syr-cn/ReMemR1/README.md

 ## Data Processing

 **Trianing Data:**
-This research use the same data as [MemAgent](https://github.com/BytedTsinghua-SIA/MemAgent).
+This research use the same training data as [MemAgent](https://github.com/BytedTsinghua-SIA/MemAgent).
-The training data is publicly available, and can be downloaded from [huggingface](https://huggingface.co/datasets/BytedTsinghua-SIA/hotpotqa/tree/main).
+The data files are publicly available, and can be downloaded from [huggingface](https://huggingface.co/datasets/BytedTsinghua-SIA/hotpotqa/tree/main).
 After the download is finished, put `hotpotqa_train_32k.parquet` and `hotpotqa_dev.parquet` under `data/train/`.

 **Data for Evaluation:**